Automated multi-dimensional baselining

 Dynatrace checks when your applications and services are initially detected by OneAgent.
 The baseline cube is calculated two hours after your application or service is initially detected by OneAgent so that it can analyze two hours of actual traffic to calculate preliminary reference values and identify where your traffic comes from.
 Calculation of the reference cube is repeated every day so that Dynatrace can continue to adapt to changes in your traffic.

 For the generation of alerts, baselines are evaluated within 5-min and 15-min sliding time intervals.
-The 5-min window serves for quick alerting in case a sufficient number of sample values surpassing a baselines are identified.
+The 5-min window serves for quick alerting in case a sufficient number of sample values surpassing baselines are identified.
 A 15-min interval is used for generating alerts with higher confidence.
-However, in case a large amount of sample values is found to be above the baselines within one minute, Dynatrace will generate an alert at this point of time as well.
+However, in case a large amount of sample values is found to be above the baselines within one minute, Dynatrace will generate an alert at this time as well.

 To avoid over-alerting and reduce notification noise, the automated anomaly detection modes don't alert on fluctuating applications and services that haven't run for at least 20% of a full week (7 days).
 Alerting on response time degradations and error rate increases begins once the baseline cube is ready and the application or service has run for at least 20% of a week (7 days).